EasierVast/EasierVast/README.md

 ## Hello World 👋

 I'm Liam Rogers, a robotics graduate from UWE with previous experience in software development from Bristol UK.
+While looking for work I am attempting to expand my skill set on progrmaming.

 - 🔭 I’m currently working on implementing software to my robot, with my current plan to to teach it to track an object of interest.
 - 🌱 I’m currently learning the ins and outs of the OpenCV library to aid in increasing the funtionality of my robot.